 From a scenery standpoint, this trail was next level.
 Unreal.
 No superlative words can really crack the code of describing it.

 Once inside the canyon, you find yourself between two cliffs that slowly close in on you the further you venture.
-My favorite visual, that you’ll see below, is how the canyon was shaded, but a peak in the distance was illuminated by the sun which made for a really neat photo.
+My favorite visual, which you’ll see below, is how the canyon was shaded, but a peak in the distance was illuminated by the sun which made for a really neat photo.

 While hiking, I could hear voices, but because of the echo caused by the rock surrounding me, the location they were originating from was difficult to pinpoint.
 I finally got to the bottom of it and it turned out to be a group of rock climbers, some of which were about 50-feet up the rock face.
 Pretty cool!